Literary Agent

 “In this timely work‚ Maya Schenwar and Victoria Law offer us exciting new perspectives that reveal abolition to be the most reasonable path toward a just future.”—Angela Y. Davis, author of Are Prisons Obsolete?

 Lacino Hamilton is a writer, thinker, and activist, who wrote his influential essays during his 26 of incarceration due to a wrongful conviction.
 He was exonerated in September 2020.
-A collection of his prison letters will be published as In Spite of the Consequences: Prison Letters on Exoneration, Abolition, and Freedom.
+A collection of his prison letters will be published as In Spite of the Consequences: Prison Letters on Exoneration, Abolition, and Freedom (Broadleaf).

 Young Adult